Singapore's Role for ASEAN's Portfolio Investment: Bilateral panel data

-Unfortunately, the CPIS data contain only total portfolio investment but not the decomposition into debt and equity investment in China.
-The nationality- and residency-based data by \cite{coppola2021redrawing} contain both debt and equity investments in China but their coverage is less comprehensive compared to the original CPIS data.
-For example, the data do not include 28 reporting countries, of which 15 are OECD countries.
+For China the CPIS data contain only total portfolio investment but not the decomposition into debt and equity investment.
+On the other hand, the decomposition is available for China in the nationality and residency-based data by \cite{coppola2021redrawing} but the overall coverage is less comprehensive compared to the original CPIS data.
+For example, \cite{coppola2021redrawing}'s data miss 16 reporting countries, of which 11 are OECD countries for 2017 (see Table \ref{fig:country_list}).
 Therefore, we present results using all three datasets: 1) the residency-based data by \cite{coppola2021redrawing}, 2) the nationality-based restatement data by \cite{coppola2021redrawing}, and 3) the residency-based original CPIS data.
 The geographical distance is calculated using the latitudes and longitude of the single largest cities in countries provided by the CEPII database.
-In the following analysis the distance is expected to capture costs associated with investing in a remote country.
-Unlike in international trade where geographical distance matters as goods need to be transported, we might think that distance matters less for global capital allocation.
-Nevertheless, to the extend that investment is related to other economic activities such as international trade, we believe that the geographical distance should matter for portfolio investment too.

-Figure \ref{fig:bin-asean} highlights the geographical asset allocation of ASEAN.
+Figure \ref{fig:bin-asean} highlights the geographical asset allocation of ASEAN members.
 We divide issuer countries into 10 groups based on the geographical distance from investor countries (i.e., ASEAN members).
-Each bin in horizontal axis covers 2000 kilometers from the investors.
+Each bin in the horizontal axis covers 2000 kilometers from the investors.
 The first bin includes countries located from 0 to 2000 kilometers away from the investor countries, the second bin from 2000 to 4000 kilometers away and so on.\footnote{The figures are created by dividing the bilateral distance measures between the single largest cities from the CEPII GeoDist Database by 2000km in order to create a histogram with 10 bins.
-Counterpart countries are then divided by color into ASEAN, US, and Non-ASEAN Non-US categories.} The figure underscores a weak tendency of ASEAN to invest in a nearby country and that the US has over the past two decades become a dominant destination for both debt and equity investments of ASEAN.
-In addition, the figure shows that China has become a significant equity investment destination for ASEAN.
+Counterpart countries are then divided by color into ASEAN, US, and Non-ASEAN Non-US categories.} The figure underscores an inclination of ASEAN members to invest in distant countries and that the US has over the past two decades become a dominant destination for both debt and equity investments.
+In addition, the figure shows that China has become a significant equity investment destination for ASEAN members.